-Prerequisites: MEBA 220 and a minimum of 45 earned semester hours markets and securities, risk and return on investment, dividend policy, derivatives, valuation, cost of capital, capital structure, short and long-term investment decisions, financial implications of mergers and acquisitions, and other recent and relevant topics.
+Prerequisites: MEBA 220 and a minimum of 45 earned semester hours

+Description: This course covers the principles of corporate finance and examines the foundations of tools for successful financial management.
+Concepts of corporate finance and the basic tools for financial decision making are presented.
+The student is then exposed to capital budgeting, capital markets and securities, risk and return on investment, dividend policy, derivatives, valuation, cost of capital, capital structure, short and long-term investment decisions, financial implications of mergers and acquisitions, and other recent and relevant topics.
 Offered Spring Semester, odd-numbered years.